cyrusnavasca/mysite/index.html.md

 ## 🤠 About Me

 Hi!
-My name is Cyrus Navasca, and I am a third-year student studying Statistics, Data Science and Math at UC Santa Barbara.
-Through my comprehensive academic involvement, as well as  my experiences as a Data Analytics Intern for Daily Nexus and as President of  the UCSB Data Science Collaborative, I have built a strong foundation of both technical and interpersonal skills that I am excited to expand upon!
+My name is Cyrus Navasca and I'm going into my fourth-year at UC Santa Barbara studying Statistics, Data Science and Math.

+I am proficient in Python, R, SQL and Tableau among other languages with experience in predictive modeling, data analysis and agentic AI.
+I currently work as a Data Science & AI Intern at a fast-paced B2B startup at the intersection of AI agents and machine learning.

+Through various internships and technical experiences, I have grown into a confident problem-solver, an effective collaborator, and a quick adapter in fast-paced settings.
-I have become proficient in Python, R, SQL and Tableau through various projects which made me fall in love with the process of data analysis, visualization and machine learning.
-Outside of work, I like watching football (go Niners!), playing card games, and trying new coffee shops.
+Outside of work, I love watching football (go Niners!), playing card games and trying new coffee shops.

-Using data to tackle real-world problems is something that I am extremely looking forward to as I continue my journey in this field.
-My relentless work ethic and energetic personality are qualities that will allow me to succeed, no matter the setting, and I am ecstatic to apply myself in a team environment!

 I can be reached at [cyrusnavasca@ucsb.edu](mailto:cyrusnavasca@ucsb.edu), feel free to reach out and I am excited to hear from you all!

 ## 📝 Resume
-<a href="Cyrus Navasca Resume Apr-2025.docx.pdf" download="Cyrus Navasca Resume Apr-2025.docx.pdf"
+<a href="Cyrus Navasca Resume August 2025.docx.pdf" download="Cyrus Navasca Resume August 2025.docx.pdf"
    style="text-decoration: none;">
     <button style="background-color: #0073e6; color: white; border: none; padding: 12px 20px;
                   font-size: 16px; border-radius: 8px; cursor: pointer;